-- Pre-token multicasting: calculating the total number of messages to send and multicasting messages, including all retransmissions and potentially some new messages (Section III-B1) - 2) Updating and sending the token (Section III-B2) - Post-token multicasting: multicasting new messages that the participant decided on but did not multicast during pre-token multicasting (Section III-B3) - 4) Delivering and discarding messages (Section III-B4) - 1) Pre-token Multicasting: In the pre-token multicasting phase, a participant determines the complete set of messages it will multicast during the current token round, including both new data messages and retransmissions.
-This allows the participant to correctly update the token to reflect all the messages it will send in the current round.
-However, the participant does not need to send all of its new messages for the round during this phase.
+- Pre-token multicasting: calculating the total number of messages to send and multicasting messages, including all retransmissions and potentially some new messages (Section III-B1) - 2) Updating and sending the token (Section III-B2) - 3) Post-token multicasting: multicasting new messages that the participant decided on but did not multicast during pre-token multicasting (Section III-B3) - 4) Delivering and discarding messages (Section III-B4)

-The participant first answers retransmission requests, retransmitting any messages it has that are requested in the rtr field of the token.
+1) Pre-token Multicasting: The participant first retransmits any messages it has that are requested in the rtr field of the token.
 All retransmissions must be sent during the pre-token phase; otherwise, they may be unnecessarily requested again.

-The participant then calculates Num\to\send, the total number of new data messages it will multicast in the current round (including both the pre-token and post-token phases).
-Num\to\send is calculated as the minimum of:

-- The number of data messages it currently has waiting to be sent. - Personal\window: the maximum number of new data messages a single participant can send in one token round. - (Global\window received\token.fcc num\retrans): the number of new messages a participant can send while respecting the global flow control (i.e. the total number of messages that can be sent in one token round).
-The Global\window is the maximum number of data messages that can be sent in a single token round by all participants combined. num\retrans denotes the number of retransmissions this participant sent in this round.
+The participant then calculates Num_to_send, the total number of new messages it will multicast in the current round.
+Num_to_send is the minimum of the number of data messages the participant currently has to send and the number of messages it is allowed to send while respecting the flow control parameters: the Personal_window specifies the maximum number of new data messages a single participant can send in one token round, while the Global_window specifies the maximum total number of data messages that can be sent in a single token round by all participants combined.

 Finally, the participant may multicast some of its new messages.
 Each new message is stamped with its sequence number (assigned consecutively, starting at seq + 1) before it is sent.
-The number of new messages sent in the pre-token phase depends on the Accelerated\window, which specifies the maximum number of messages a participant can send after passing the token.
-The number of new messages a participant sends in the pre-token phase is $Num\to\send - Accelerated\window$ .
-If $Num\to\send$ is less than or equal to the Accelerated\\window, the participant sends no new messages in the pre-token phase.
+The number of new messages sent in the pre-token phase depends on the Accelerated_window, which specifies the maximum number of messages a participant can send after passing the token.
+The number of new messages a participant sends in the pre-token phase is Num_to_send - Accelerated_window.
+If Num_to_send is less than or equal to the Accelerated_window, the participant sends no new messages in the pre-token phase.

-2) Updating and Sending the Token: Before passing the token to the next participant, the current token holder updates each of the token fields.
+2) Updating and Sending the Token: Before passing the token to the next participant in the ring, the current token holder updates each of the token fields.

-The seq field is updated by adding Num\to\send to the value of the seq field on the received token.
+The seq field is updated by adding Num_to_send to the value of the seq field on the received token.
 This sets the seq field to the highest sequence number that has been assigned to a message.

 The aru field is updated according to the rules in [2].
 Each participant tracks its local aru, which is the highest sequence number such that the participant has received all messages with sequence numbers less than or equal to that sequence number.
 If the participant's local aru is less than the aru on the token it receives, it lowers the token aru to its local aru.
 If the participant lowered the token aru in a previous round, and the received token's aru has not changed since the participant lowered it, it sets the token aru equal to its local aru.
-If the received token's aru and seq fields are equal, and the participant does not need to lower the token's aru, it adds Num\to\send to the aru on the token it received.
+If the received token's aru and seq fields are equal, and the participant does not need to lower the token's aru, it adds Num_to_send to the aru on the token it received.